What is a Super PAC?

 “Right now, there are 109 super PACs in our data that reported spending money but have made no independent expenditures,” says Sheila Krumholz, who tracks political spending at the Center for Responsive Politics.
 All they are doing, Krumholz explains, is paying staff and consultants to help them raise more money.
 “They are capitalizing on political interests in order to siphon off money that would otherwise go to support candidates and parties, and instead, they are using it for their own personal enrichment.”

-If you liked this article on creating a Super PAC, here are some other articles you may enjoy:
+If you liked this article, here are some other articles you may enjoy: